 The Ontario Parks Pass includes an unlimited daily use permit for one vehicle and its passengers to any provincial park in Ontario during our one-week loan period.
 Every season offers possibilities for discovery, along hiking trails, in self-guided activities, and more.
 Enjoy nearby park sites less than 90 minutes drive from Brampton, including Bronte Creek, Darlington, Earl Rowe, Forks of the Credit, Sibbald Point, Springwater, and Wasaga Beach.
 See the Parks Locator to plan your visit and read our blog for recommended trails!

 Brampton Library gratefully acknowledges the support of the Government of Ontario in bringing the health benefits of access to nature to our library cardholders.
-Click here to learn more about the Ontario Parks Healthy People program.
+Refer to this website to learn more about the Ontario Parks Healthy People program.

 Peel Art Gallery Museum and Archives Pass (PAMA)